-7.4.1 Changing staff and system distances (Red tabs)
+6.2.1 Changing line spacing and distances in the active system (red tabs)

-To visually increase/decrease staff and system distances...
+To increase or decrease distances between staves and/or systems...

-Position the cursor over a staff to make it active.
-The bottom-most red tab controls the distance between the active system and the system below it.
-Each staff will have a red tab aligned with its topmost line.
-These tabs change distances between staff lines.
-The "T" tab on top changes the margin between the active staff and the staff above it.
+• Position the cursor over a staff to make it active.
+The top and bottom red tab control the distance between the active system and the systems above and below it.
+The middle red tabs adjust the distances between staves.
+The "T" tab on top controls the overall spacing above the system.

-FIGURE 7 - 2: Using tabs to change staff distances and system widths
+FIGURE 6 - 17: Using tabs to change staff distances and system widths

-7.4.2 Changing staff line spacing (Blue tabs)
+6.2.2 Changing staff line spacing in the active (Blue tabs)

 Moving the blue (staff height) tabs not only increases the height of a single staffline, it also increases the size of all musical symbols inside that staff.
 To apply a staff height change to all remaining staves, use the "Copy to" command.
-See "Staff Line Options > Line/staff spacing", Section 7.4.3
+See "Line/staff spacing", Section 7.3.1, on page 110